ofentsejabari/ml-2020/docs/index.md

 # Pre-requisite

-To follow alone with the tutorials, ensure that the requiremets below are met.
+To follow alone with the tutorials, ensure that the requiremets below are satisfied.

 * `Python version >= 3.5`.
     * `Numpy` - [A powerful N-dimentional array object](https://numpy.org/).